MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-connecting-computers-to-the-server-in-Windows-Server-Essentials.md

  **Description**

- If auto logon is set for the user account when you connect the computer to [!INCLUDE[sbs_sbs8_2](../install/includes/sbs_sbs8_2_md.md)], the setting is overwritten when the connector software is installed on the computer.
+ If auto logon is set for the user account when you connect the computer to --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials, the setting is overwritten when the connector software is installed on the computer.

  **Solution** To resolve this issue, when you connect the computer to the server, note the password that is used for the user account.
 After the connector software is installed, configure auto logon to use that account.

 > [!NOTE]
->  The [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)] domain account requires a password that meets the default password policy requirements.
+>  The --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials domain account requires a password that meets the default password policy requirements.

 ##  <a name="BKMK_ConnectorIssueOldLogs"></a> Issue 10
  **Issue**